robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 `Default Tags`:setting: in the Setting table
    Test cases that do not have a :setting:`[Tags]` setting of their own get these tags.
-Starting from Robot Framework version 2.5 default tags are no longer supported in test suite initialization files.
+Default tags are not supported in test suite initialization files.

 `[Tags]`:setting: in the Test Case table
    A test case always gets these tags.
 Additionally, it does not get the possible tags specified with :setting:`Default Tags`, so it is possible to override the :setting:`Default Tags` by using empty value.
-Starting from Robot Framework 2.5.6, is also possible to use value `NONE` to override default tags.
+It is also possible to use value `NONE` to override default tags.

 `--settag`:option: command line option
    All executed test cases get tags set with this option in addition